 But that isn’t the two-story with Dr. Allen – his career spans both higher education and corporate.
 This broad career has benefited him significantly, as he brings his experience from outside of higher Ed to tackle some of its biggest challenges.
 For example, in his first year as Delaware State’s president, he has had to deal with COVID and moving to online education.

-Merging with a Neighbor (or Anyone Else)
+Merging with a Neighboring University (or Anyone Else)

 An advocate for both the State of Delaware and the University, Dr. Allen has always believed in the institution’s possibilities.
 He said that Delaware State has an amazing story to tell but has not had enough storytellers.
 He wants people to know the institution’s rich history – and to grow it.
 The merger is part of the institutional strategy to make that happen.